Quite recently, millions of Rupees Embezzled in Punjab E-Learn Program by school heads due to poor planning and implementation.

 Talking about the PITB, LND Software (Quick Test Public), designed to be used for student testing in these tabs, Kanwal Saba, a class 3rd teacher tells her experience about the app in these words;

-“It is not working, after installation it asks for internet connection and then takes several minutes to get loaded, and that takes longer n longer n longer to get started… Pathetic”.
+“It is not working, after installation, it asks for internet connection and then takes several minutes to get loaded, and that takes longer n longer n longer to get started… Pathetic”.

 Sana Ullah Shoaib, another primary teacher, said that this app does not work on Danny tab, so both app and tab are useless for us.
 Zeeshan Shahid, another grade three teachers, has experienced that app badly fails to display math questions correctly.
-Also, the result does not show where the assessee stands as compared to expected level of literacy with respect to his age and grade.
+Also, the result does not show where the assessee stands as compared to the expected level of literacy with respect to his age and grade.

 Another head teacher said, “This app is nothing but a wastage of time.
 How brilliant people in the Arfa Technology Park think that one tab is enough to test my class of 83 with this indigent app?
 Even the students of 1st year ICS can design a better app than this, she expressed her anger”.